Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Boil a pot of water on the stove.
 Pour the boiling water into a heat safe container.
 To the water add 2 Tablespoons of baking soda and stir to dissolve.
 Dip your hair into the water for about 30 seconds.
 You should instantly see the dye coming off.
 Hair may be dipped a few times if needed.
 This is extremely drying for the hair so be sure make to deep condition after.

-Now you know how to dye your hair with Kool Aid.
+Now you know how to dye your hair with Kool Aid a fun temporary hair dye for kids (and adults).
 What colors would your child want in their hair?

 I would love to know what fun and out of the norm activities you have planned with your little ones this Summer.
 Leave them in the comments below!
 I hope you learned how to dye your hair with Kool-Aid and will try it out!
 Look below for a few other fun Summer ideas I have on my blog Our Thrifty Ideas.

-If you have extra Kool-Aid you might like to make Homemade Gummy Candy.
+If you have extra Kool-Aid you might like to make Homemade Gummy Candy or homemade snow cone syrup.

 For another great kids activity try making these friendship bracelets.